 Hyperbaric Emergency Procedures

 Effective operational practice mandates the ability to recognize potential and actual threats to patient and staff member safety.
-Examples include sudden deterioration in patient status, equipment malfunction, and hazards within or in close proximity to the hyperbaric facility.
-Protocols to address each emergency situation will be described, and complemented by several drills, including emergency evacuation of the facility during simulated patient treatments.
+Examples include sudden deterioration in patient status, equipment malfunction, and hazards within or near the hyperbaric facility.
+Protocols to address each emergency will be described, and complemented by several drills, including emergency evacuation of the facility during simulated patient treatments.

 The Multiplace Chamber

-A presentation will describe the design, installation and operational characteristics of the multiplace hyperbaric delivery system.
-Chamber nomenclature, air compression options, gas filtration requirements, oxygen delivery systems, fire suppression options, and inside attendance safety will be described.
+A presentation will describe the design, installation, and operational characteristics of the multiplace hyperbaric delivery system.
+Chamber nomenclature, air compression options, gas filtration, oxygen delivery systems, fire suppression options, and inside attendance safety will be summarized.
 Special attention will be focused on related National Fire Protection Association Standards for safe practice.